Bhonandh/RAG-Anything-main/README.md

   </div>
 </div>

-If you find RAG-Anything useful in your research, please cite our paper:
+If you find RAG-Anything-main useful in your research, please cite our paper:

 ```bibtex
 @article{guo2024lightrag,